Wills

 Aside from the distribution of assets which can cause contention, there is consideration around funeral wishes, whether a cremation or burial is desirable, which has caused major disputes between family members.

 You can feel helpless because you really do not have a say, the law will decide.
 If you have been cohabiting and you considered yourself as a common-law partner under the rules of intestacy, you cannot inherit.
-What would this mean for you if the home you live in was in your partner's name when they departed?

 We care about what our clients think about our will drafting service, which is why we actively seek feedback from our clients to help us improve our client's experience.
-Read what our clients are saying about us on Trustpilot.

 We recommend registering your will with the National Will Register, Certainty.
 So no matter where you are in the world, you know your will can be found without question.